 Will Calver

 In studying the interactions between light, form and colour, British artist Will Calver’s still lifes convey the quietude and subtle monumentality of everyday objects.
-His paintings are made from life, arranged in a shadow box in his studio, and express the intimacy that develops through spending time in the presence of the subject.
+Painted from life and composed within a shadow box in his studio, his works capture the intimacy that emerges through prolonged observation of his subjects.
 “I like to paint subjects that are at once quotidian and yet subtly monumental,” he says.

 I am drawn to objects that have something to do with the history of painting, such as the peeled lemon.
 However, I don’t have a fixed view of what my paintings symbolise.
 I feel most inspired when I work with a question in my mind rather than an answer.